-When you buy a product, you expect it work.
+When you buy a product, you expect it to work.
 You also have every right to expect it to be safe.
 But too often consumers get hurt while going about their lives and using everyday products as advertised.
 It’s terrifying when it happens, and, unfortunately, it can be expensive and time-consuming too.

 Here are some of the most common injuries that defective products can cause.

 Choking hazards weigh on parents’ and caregivers’ minds more than anyone else.
 Small children will put nearly anything in their mouth which means the adults in their lives have to be vigilant.
-But when you buy a toy made for a young child, you expect it to be age appropriate.
+But when you buy a toy made for a young child, you expect it to be age-appropriate.
 This means it shouldn’t have small parts or pieces that can break off and choke your child.
 But choking hazards due to a defect are a very real threat for many children.

 Burns and Shock

-With the amount of electrical items we use at home and at work every day, fires and electric shock are more common than you may realize.
+With the number of electrical items we use at home and at work every day, fires and electric shock are more common than you may realize.
 From faulty wiring, low-quality material, and lack of proper instructions, you can be shocked or burned when something goes wrong.
 Simply plugging in an item or turning it on can lead to a fire and then to severe injuries.

 When you take prescription medications, you expect them to make you better — not worse.
-Most of us have heard the pharmaceutical commercials with the list of side effects that lasts longer than the ad.
+Most of us have heard the pharmaceutical commercials with the list of side effects that last longer than the ad.
 But sometimes you’re not properly warned about the harmful effect of the drug you’re taking.
 Patients have been diagnosed with heart, kidney, or liver failure while others suffered from unknown complications or even death — all because they took a medication that didn’t warn them of the dangers.

 Broken Bones and Fractures